-a) The school, by means of the prospectus, meetings, circulars, or posters will ensure that parents and staff know and consider the implications of setting a good example of safety when accompanying children either as pedestrians or passengers or drivers of cars.

-- b) School, with the co-operation of parents and neighbours, will operate a one-way system turning right at the top of the Cobbles and then to the front of school. - c) The school will encourage and support cycle training and the use of cycle helmets and high visibility garments. - d) The school will ensure the safety of pupils when travelling in staff cars i.e. adequate insurance, seatbelts. - e) The school will operate a code of good practice when taking children on school visits, with reference to pupil/adult ratios and pedestrian and vehicular transport of pupils and will observe any L.A.
-Transport regulations in force. - f) The school will incorporate safety education within the P.S.E. curriculum and will invite outside speakers such as the Railway police and Road Safety Officers to speak to the pupils.
+- The school, by means of the prospectus, meetings, circulars, or posters will ensure that parents and staff know and consider the implications of setting a good example - of safety when accompanying children either as pedestrians or passengers or drivers of cars. - School, with the co-operation of parents and neighbours, will operate a one-way system turning right at the top of the Cobbles and then to the front of school. - The school will encourage and support cycle training and the use of cycle helmets and high visibility garments. - Staff will not transport children in their own cars, unless in the case of an emergency, when two adults will be present. - The school will operate a code of good practice when taking children on school visits, with reference to pupil/adult ratios and pedestrian and vehicular transport of pupils and will observe any L.A.
+Transport regulations in force. - The school will incorporate safety education within the P.S.E. curriculum and will invite outside speakers such as the Railway police and Road Safety Officers to speak to the pupils.

-2.12 Contractors on the School Site
+Contractors on the School Site

-2.12(1) Work Undertaken by Finance and Property Department of Engineering and Planning Department or any company on behalf of the Diocese
+Work Undertaken by Finance and Property Department of Engineering and Planning Department or any company on behalf of the Diocese